 While recycling as much of our waste as possible reduces the need for more landfills, perhaps an even more compelling reason to compost organic waste is to help in the effort to reduce greenhouse gas emissions that contribute to climate change.
 Many people are aware that anthropogenic or human-caused carbon dioxide (CO2) emissions have contributed significantly to our changing climate, but landfilling organic waste instead of composting it produces methane (CH4), a greenhouse gas that is 20 times more potent than carbon dioxide.
 In the United States, methane is the second most common greenhouse gas.
 In 2013, methane comprised almost 10% of all greenhouse gas emissions from human activities, and 18% of those emissions were from landfilled organic waste produced by households and businesses.
 Learn more about the role of methane in climate change by visiting the EPA's Overview of Greenhouse Gases.
 As a member of the community and a leader in conservation, we hope this information can help you get started composting your own waste and keeping the planet cool!

 Doing Your Part to Reduce Household Food Waste

 In the United States, 40% of the food produced and 15-20% of the food that individuals purchase for household use are wasted every year.
-According to the Natural Resources Defence Council, this is an increase of 50% since the 1970’s and 10 times the food waste produced by other countries.
+According to the Natural Resources Defence Council, this is an increase of 50% since the 1970’s and 10 times as much food waste as is produced by other countries.
 By making a few changes in our lives, each person can do their part to reduce food waste and make a significant impact on the environment.
 Starting at the beginning, source reduction can help each person become smarter about how much food they purchase from stores and order from restaurants.
 Purchasing only food that you know you will be able to eat and understanding sell by dates can help reduce household food waste.
 Individuals can help reduce industry food waste by encouraging local stores to join the U.S. Food Waste Challenge and asking stores to carry imperfect produce so that it does not get disposed of before reaching store shelves.